grobakh/neatUid/README.md

 They are sequental, so they are predictable.
 Users can see this progression in URLs and use it.
 For example: mysite.com/user/1, mysite.com/user/2, mysite.com/user/888 - so we have 888 users and can iterate them.

+`neatUid('35xqmqtt2x') ~= UUID('a8098c1a-f86e-11da')`

+neatUid is much more like first 7 byte of UUID object.
+It use time-stamp and random numbers.
+Also it use 36 symbols to encode integer [0-9a-z].

 ##### Time-stamp non-destructive encoding
 neatUid shifts random seed to 10^13 and apply that seed to the timestamp.
 So it is possible to get back creation time by next expression: